 When to draft Individual Defensive Players

 Before you can answer this question you have to know how many IDPs each team must start. basic IDP leagues often only use three to four IDPs.
 In this scenario, you should probably only take them late in the draft and carry few if any IDP reserves.
 The waiver wire will be littered with plenty of plug and play options each week.
 You can very easily use weekly rankings from various sites to find a suitable IDP lineup.

 Deeper IDP leagues start 2 DLs, 3 to 4 LB’s, and 2 DB’s.
 Some leagues require DE’s and DT’s be listed separately instead of being lumped together as DL’s, and the same for CB’s and SF’s instead of DB’s. in this format defensive players should be drafted much earlier, with some elite IDP’s being drafted as early as the third round, though the fourth or fifth round is a more typical starting point for drafting IDP’s.

 IDP leagues are just another variation of the same game you play now.
 It might seem overwhelming at first because you may not know the defensive players as well as you know the offensive players.
 But that’s what we are here for – to help you learn the IDP game and know the defensive players as well as you know the offense.
 The following resources will help you in that journey.

 Our IDP section of DLF will offer regular articles and insight into the IDP world.

 The IDP Discussion on the DLF Forum is a terrific resource for connecting with other knowledgeable members of the IDP community.

 You can always reach out to our IDP team members by hitting us up on the Contact Us form.

-Finally, be sure to follow these IDP guys on Twitter.
-They are a huge help and terrific resource.
+Finally, be sure to follow the DLF IDP guys on Twitter.